 Ride App services such as Uber and Lyft pick up passengers from designated areas in the Central Parking area.
 An airport fee of $3.25 is added to your ride cost, that tends to vary from $12 to $23.

 Taxis are available at the arrival area from each of the airport terminals.

-Last updated: 2018-10-23
+Last updated: 2024-02-13

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.